 Our net operating loss carryforwards and any future research and development tax credits may expire and not be used.
-As of September 30, 2018, we had U.S. federal net operating loss carryforwards of approximately \$219.5 million.
-Our net operating loss carryforwards arising in taxable years ending on or prior to December 31, 2017 will begin expiring in 2027 if we have not used them prior to that time.
-Net operating loss carryforwards arising in taxable years ending after December 31, 2017 are no longer subject to expiration under the Internal Revenue Code of 1986, as amended, or the Code.
+As of December 31, 2018, we had U.S. federal net operating loss carryforwards of approximately \$251.5 million.
+Our net operating loss carryforwards arising in taxable years ending on or prior to December 31, 2018 will begin expiring in 2027 if we have not used them prior to that time.
+Net operating loss carryforwards arising in taxable years ending after December 31, 2018 are no longer subject to expiration under the Internal Revenue Code of 1986, as amended, or the Code.
 Additionally, our ability to use any net operating loss and credit carryforwards to offset taxable income or tax, respectively, in the future will be limited under Sections 382 and 383 of the Code, respectively, if we have a cumulative change in ownership of more than 50% within a three-year period.

 We have performed an IRC Section 382 analysis as of December 31, 2017.
 Per the analysis, the May 2013 recapitalization, private placements in 2014 and 2016 may have already triggered such an ownership change.
 As a result, the federal and state carryforwards associated with the net operating loss and credit deferred tax assets were reduced by the amount of tax attributes estimated to expire during their respective carryforward periods.
 In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo further ownership changes in the future.
 Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards and research tax credits before they expire.
-In addition, certain states have suspended use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
-As a result, we may incur higher state income tax expense in the future.
-Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.
+Depending on our future tax position, limitation of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our results of operations and financial condition.